Himalaja21/XFCE4panel-playerctl-plugin/README.md

 ## Supported Players

-Any player that implements the MPRIS D-Bus interface, including:
+Any player that implements the MPRIS D-Bus interface